adihere/EduBytes/README.md

 Parent Input: Parents provide a brief text description of the topic they want their child to learn.
 AI-Generated Content: The app uses advanced AI to transform the parent's input into a comprehensive 2-minute audio-visual tutorial.
 Multimodal Output: The tutorial combines clear concept explanations, voiceover narration, and relevant images or short videos.

+Future Roadmap
 Interactive Quiz: Each tutorial concludes with a brief 3-question quiz to reinforce learning and assess understanding.
+Quiz Creation:
+The AI generates three pertinent questions based on the tutorial content.
+Questions are designed to be age-appropriate and reinforce key learning points.

+Library of educational videos for re-use

 How It Works
 Content Generation: